Bachelor's Degree in Life Sciences

 PAL3ISFO: GALENIC PHARMACY

-– 5 ECTS – Objectives: This course introduces students to the principles of galenic pharmacy, which involves transforming an active molecule into a high-quality, safe, and effective drug in a form suitable for therapeutic use.
+– 5 ECTS – Objectives: This course introduces students to the principles of galenic pharmacy, which involves transforming an active molecule into a high-quality, safe, and effective medication in a form suitable for therapeutic use.
 Students will learn about the main pharmaceutical raw materials used in drug formulation, as well as packaging materials.
 The main dosage forms will be presented, along with the criteria that determine their selection, formulation, manufacturing, and packaging.

 - General Information on Criteria for Selecting a Dosage Form

-- Packaging materials
+- Packaging Materials

 - Dosage forms, their physicochemical and administration characteristics, the excipients used in their formulation, their packaging, and their quality control.